cjiang18/stochastic-delay-differential-equation/README.tex.md

 # How Noise Realisation Is Implemented When Pullback Exists

-A pullback means we have  t taking negat.
+A pullback means we have  t taking negative values.
 For example, if pullback is 200, then the system starts at t = -200.
 We want to make sure that the noise realisation should be the same at each time point, so we can adjust the value of pullback and explore pullback attractors.

 Thus, in order to allow pullback to vary without altering the noise realisation, we should not generate noise forward from the very initial time point (e.g. t = -200).
 Instead, we should generate **two** streams of noise, starting from t = 0.